ParallelStudio/Lobby/volume-server/README.md

 # How it works

-Each time a slider is dragged, there is some client-side debouncing, and then an ajax request is sent to the express server on one of 3 routes:
+Each time a slider is dragged, there is some client-side debouncing, and then an ajax POST request is sent to the express server on one of 3 routes:

 * /vol/zone1
 * /vol/zone2